estamekii/AutomaFy/README.md

-# 🔧 Lookstall - Application Installer
+# 🔧 AutomaFy - Application Installer

 A modern, user-friendly desktop application for installing popular development tools and APIs using Docker containers.